-Field testing, translation (Bahasa Indonesia), printing and distribution of this guide in Tanzania and Indonesia was funded by the Global Health Bureau, Office of Infectious Disease, US Agency for International Development (USAID) through Challenge TB under the terms of Agreement No. AID-OAA-A-14-00029 and in partnership with the KNCV Tuberculosis Foundation and the American Thoracic Society.
-This contribution to the guide is made possible by the generous support of the American people through USAID.
+Field testing of this guide in Tanzania and Indonesia as well as translation into Bahasa Indonesia were funded by the Global Health Bureau, Office of Infectious Disease, US Agency for International Development (USAID) through Challenge TB under the terms of Agreement No. AID-OAA-A-14-00029 and in partnership with the KNCV Tuberculosis Foundation and the American Thoracic Society.
+This contribution to the guide is made possible by the generous support of the American people through US-AID.
 The contents of this guide do not necessarily reflect the views of USAID or the United States Government.